Cattle futures up sharply on the week | Weekly Livestock Market Update

 Market highlights:

-Live cattle prices close $200/cwt which is 28 cents down from last week.
-April live cattle prices ($200.35) were up 8 cents compared to a week ago, and March feeder cattle future prices ($277.58) were up 60 cents compared to last week.
-Choice box beef was at $319.57 end of this week, which is up 2% from last week.
-Select box beef was at $307.03 end of this week, which is up 1% from last week.
-Pork Cutout was $97.01, which is down 1% from last week.
-National Base Hog Carcass was up to $87.40, which is 2 cents higher than last week.
-April lean hog futures closed at $87.23 which is down 12 cents from a week ago.
+Live cattle prices closed at $211.05/cwt which is $0.58 down from last week.
+June live cattle prices ($208.3) were up $4.23 compared to a week ago, and May feeder cattle future prices ($290.65) were up $3.80 compared to last week.
+Choice box beef was at $331.97 end of this week, which is down 1% from last week.
+Select box beef was at $314.52 at the end of this week, which is down $0.04 from last week.
+Pork Cutout was $100.81, which is up 8% ($7.54) from last week.
+National Base Hog Carcass was up to $86.35, which is 3% higher than last week.
+May lean hog futures closed at $92.90 which is up 3% ($2.50) from a week ago.

 Weekly Slaughter:

-Next week’s reports
+Next week’s reports:

 Connect with Brownfield Ag News: